 A friend of mine had eczema for many years.
-The pain during a flare-up was debilitating and made any movement painful.
-What was even worse is that every medication, remedy and treatment either did nothing or made things worse.
+She said that beside the pain, every medication, remedy and treatment either did nothing or made things worse.
 Those with eczema have usually tried everything to no avail.
 There is currently no cure.

 For those unfamiliar, eczema (or atopic dermatitis) is a skin disease caused when the body attacks its own skin cells.
 Eczema is an inflammatory disorder that disrupts the skin’s outer barrier.
 The disruption to the barrier causes skin dryness, scaly lesions, itchiness and a lot of pain.
 Eczematic skin is weak and cracks at the surface, causing those with the condition to be vulnerable to a multitude of infections.